Zero Plaintext Secrets on Disk: Wire Hermes Agent to 1Password with a Survivable Launcher

 │

-├─ ~/.hermes/op.env VAR=op://ref mappings (pointers, no keys)
+├─ reads ~/.hermes/op.env VAR=op://ref mappings (pointers only)

-~/.hermes/hermes-agent/venv/bin/hermes untouched real binary
+~/.hermes/hermes-agent/venv/bin/hermes (untouched real binary)

 Troubleshooting